Estate Planning For Your Peace Of Mind, Your Family And Your Legacy

 - Powers of attorney for financial, legal and/or health care purposes

 - Advance directives or living wills, clarifying your wishes in case of medical incapacity

 Plan now to protect whoever will take care of your assets and affairs after you pass away.
 You can spare your family much expense and trouble if you designate agents who can act on your behalf when you are unable to — both before and after your death.

 Create Or Update A Will And Other Estate Planning Tools

-Reach us by email or by phone at (614) 485-8248.
-We are available and will be glad to help you review your options and plan efficiently for the transfer of your assets “someday” to the next generation.
+Reach our real estate attorneys by email or by phone at (614) 485-8248.
+We are available and will be glad to help you review your estate planning options and plan efficiently for the transfer of your assets “someday” to the next generation.